 Blog & News

-FPG vs. FPL: What's the Difference?January 2020:
+FPG vs. FPL: What's the Difference?May 2022:

 The terms "FPG" and "FPL" are often used interchangeably, but they are not actually the same thing; there are, in fact, important functional differences between the two concepts.

 The federal poverty level (FPL) is the income threshold below which a “family,” and every individual in it, is considered to be in poverty.1 The poverty definition is based on money income before taxes and does not include capital gains or non-cash benefits.
 The official FPL is calculated annually in order to reflect inflation by the Census Bureau and is used primarily for statistical purposes; for example, to estimate the number of Americans in poverty each year.
 The Census Bureau assigns each person or family a singular threshold out of a possible 48, which can vary by family size (designated up to a nine-person family unit or more), number of children, and—in the case of one-person and two-person households—elderly status.
 The FPL is the same, however, for all 50 states and the District of Columbia (D.C.).

 Table 1.
 Poverty thresholds for 2021 by size of family and number of related children under 18 years

 |Size of family unit||Related children under 18 years|

 |One person (unrelated individual):|

 |Aged 65 and older||$12,996|

 |Two people (Householder):|

 Source: U.S. Census Bureau.
 (2022, April 21).
 Poverty thresholds.